 Businesses can make substantial improvements with Containers.
 However, Containers by themselves are not a “ready to use” solution.
 Taking advantage of them correctly, ensuring that they are safe, and sometimes deploying them successfully involves certain complex operations.
 These are the critical points to consider:

 - Adopting, implementing, and managing containers is more easily accomplished with a comprehensive plan and long-term strategy.

 - Ingrained behaviors and territorialism among work teams can be serious impediments to adoption.

 - Despite their attractive moniker, Containers are not a standalone solution.
 Associated activities and ecosystem tools must accompany the deployment.

 - For lasting success, organizations will preferably already have a mature DevOps practice.

-Even with these caveats, container-adopting companies’ benefits in terms of speed, agility, and efficiency of the software process are undeniable.
+Even with these caveats, container-adopting companies’ benefit in terms of speed, agility, and efficiency of the software process are undeniable.

 Containers are not a weird word, a fad, a short-lived trend, or something that people mention to show off some sophistication.
 They are an excellent and very serious alternative to Microservices, as well as an invaluable ally for DevOps.
 Companies that are entirely dedicated to Application Development, as well as the Development areas of companies that leave out Containers, are seriously doomed to failure and extinction.